 This is probably the most boring guitar accessory, but it can help immensely in the development of your overall music skills.
 A metronome keeps time, which helps you develop a better rhythm.

-So, now the fun part: What guitar brands should you be looking at for your entry-level model?
-Here are my favorite guitar brands for beginners:
+So, now the fun part: What guitar makers should you be looking at for your entry-level model?

-Yamaha is the king of entry-level guitars — both acoustic and electric.
-You can find a great guitar for about $200 that actually plays and sounds way above its price range.
+- Yamaha.
+The king of entry-level guitars — both acoustic and electric.
+You can find a great guitar, acoustic or electric, for about $200 that actually plays and sounds way above its price range.

+- Fender.
 While best known for its higher-end electric lineup, Fender in recent years has produced some pretty high-quality acoustics at great entry-level prices.
+The FA-15 is one of the brand’s great acoustic for beginners that I review here

 Get Playing Today